 - WarGames has a variation.
 Global Thermonuclear War is itself just a simulator, but the computer JOSHUA can't tell the difference between simulations and real life, and is not inclined for NORAD to tell the difference either.
 Thus, what should have been just a game nearly causes a real nuclear war.

 - Another variation in Gamer.
-Everyone knows that the characters they're controlling in Societies and Slayers are actually real people injected with Mind Control nanites (in the first case, they're highly-paid volunteers, while the second game uses life-sentence prison inmates who volunteer for a chance at freedom).
-It's just that no one cares
+Everyone knows that the characters they're controlling in Societies and Slayers are actually real people injected with Mind Control nanites (in the first case, they're highly-paid volunteers, while the second game uses life-sentence prison inmates who volunteer for a chance at freedom if they manage to survive).
+It's just that no one cares.

 - A Spanish children's book called La aventura de los chips biológicos (Adventure of the Biological Chips) is about an evil, addictive computer game that drains the life of the children that play it.